SDT-GNN: Streaming-based Distributed Training Framework for Graph Neural Networks

 \subsection{Implementation}

-\n{} is built on top of PyTorch~\cite{NEURIPS2019_9015} and DGL~\cite{wang2019dgl}.
-We implement the graph partitioning module from scratch.
-For the implementations of the existing streaming-based algorithms~\cite{xie2014distributed, gonzalez2012powergraph,petroni2015hdrf,mayer2022out}, we follow the code provided in their corresponding papers and integrate it into \n{} for distributed GNN training.
+\n{}\footnote{Our code is available at \url{https://github.com/xhuang2016/SDT-GNN}.} is built on top of PyTorch~\cite{NEURIPS2019_9015} and DGL~\cite{wang2019dgl}.
+For graph partitioning, in addition to \algoname{}, we also implement the existing streaming-based algorithms~\cite{xie2014distributed, gonzalez2012powergraph,petroni2015hdrf,mayer2022out} and integrate them into \n{}.
 We use the Graph Store Server and Samplers implemented by DGL to store partitioned subgraphs with feature data and sample the subgraphs for the generation of mini-batches, respectively.
 We implement the distributed training module based on the \texttt{distributed} package provided by PyTorch for model synchronization and data parallel training, where the model averaging is implemented via the \texttt{all\_reduce} primitive.

-\n{} is highly user-friendly, flexible, and extensible.
-In addition to the built-in streaming partitioning algorithms and GNN models in \n{}, we implement custom interfaces in \n{} such that any user-defined streaming partitioning algorithms can be used in \n{} to partition the graph for GNN training purposes, and different new GNN models can also be trained via \n{} under distributed environments.
-While \n{} is currently implemented based on the single-machine multi-GPU scenario, it can be easily extended to the multi-machine multi-GPU scenario. \n{} currently supports GNNs for node classification tasks.
-We plan to extend \n{} to link prediction tasks in our future work.
+We integrate several popular GNN models~\cite{kipf2016semi,velivckovic2017graph,hamilton2017inductive,wu2019simplifying,chiang2019cluster,zeng2019graphsaint} into \n{} for distributed GNN training.
+In addition to the built-in streaming partitioning algorithms and GNN models in \n{}, we implement custom interfaces such that any user-defined streaming partitioning algorithms can be used in \n{} to partition the graph for GNN training purposes, and different new GNN models can also be trained via \n{} under distributed environments.